Meleparambil Anveedu: Development

 After the success of Jayaram and Rajasenan Ayalathe Adyeham (1992), they planned to do another family entertainer.
-At this time, lyricist Gireesh Puthenchery told Jayaram a story about four bachelors with the youngest the only one educated, in a Corleone-like family.
+Lyricist Gireesh Puthenchery told Jayaram a story about four bachelors with the youngest, the only one educated, in a Corleone-like family.
 Jayaram, who was highly inspired by this story, decided to produce it himself.
-The thread developed by Puthenchery and introduced to Rajasenan.
-It was first developed into a novel and then into a complete film script.
+The thread was developed by Puthenchery and introduced to Rajasenan.
+It was first developed into a novel and then into a complete movie script.
 Jayaram suggested Goodknight Mohan distribute it.
-However, Mohan set an unusual demand to Rajasenan, to include some experienced directors to supervise him on script.
+However, Mohan set an unusual demand on Rajasenan, to include some experienced directors to supervise him on script.
 This was unacceptable to Rajasenan and the project was shelved.
-At this time, Rajasenan was replaced from the crew of a political film, Janam, produced by Mani.
+At this time, Rajasenan was displaced from the crew of a political film, Janam, produced by Mani.
 C. Kappan.
-Kappan assured Rajasenan to produce a film for him, as a compensation for his move.
+Kappan assured Rajasenan to produce a film for him, as compensation for his move.
 The shelved story of Meleparambil Aanveedu was returned by Mohan, for an amount of ₹20,000.
-Calicut-based film writer Raghunath Paleri was selected to write the screenplay.
-Gireesh initially told the story to director Shaji Kailas, who turned down since he was interested in action films at that time, but offered to direct it some other time.
+Calicut-based film writer, Raghunath Paleri, was selected to write the screenplay.
+Gireesh initially told the story to the director Shaji Kailas, who turned it down since he was interested in action films back then and offered to direct it some other time.
 Later, Kailas invited producer Goodknight Mohan to the film and after Gireesh briefed the story, Mohan immediately gave an advance of ₹10,000.

 Casting

-The originally decided cast included obviously Jayaram, along with Shobhana, Meena, Jagathy Sreekumar, Oduvil Unnikrishnan etc. Vijayaraghavan was later signed in to do the mostly serious character in the film.
-Narendra Prasad, who was typecast for villain roles, was later selected.
-Innocent was originally cast for the role done by Janardhanan.
-He rejected the role as he was busy with another film, Sakshal Sreeman Chathunni.
-Janardhanan, widely known for his villain roles was thus selected to do that comedy role.
+The originally decided cast included Jayaram, along with Shobhana, Meena, Jagathy Sreekumar, Oduvil Unnikrishnan etc. Vijayaraghavan was later signed in to do the mostly serious character in the film.
+Narendra Prasad, who was typecast for villain roles, was selected later.
+Innocent was originally cast for the role by Janardhanan.
+He rejected the offer as he was busy with another film, Sakshal Sreeman Chathunni.
+Janardhanan, widely known for his villain roles, was thus selected to do the comedy role.
 The others in the cast are Vinu Chakravarthy, Priyanka etc.

 Filming

-The film was initially set in Salem in the script and was to be shot there, too.
+The film was initially set in Salem in the script and was to be shot there.
 However, a practical change was made to replace Salem with Pollachi, both in the script as well as the filming location.

 Box office

-The film was a commercial success and ran more than 200 days.
+The film was a commercial success and ran for more than 200 days.

 Soundtrack

-The soundtrack for the film is composed by Johnson Master and lyrics penned by Girish Puthenchery, I.S.
-Kundoor and Kavinjar Kaalidasan.
+The soundtrack for the film was composed by Johnson Master and lyrics penned by Girish Puthenchery, I.S.
+Kundoor, and Kavinjar Kaalidasan.
 It proved popular upon release.

 Remakes

 Meleparambil Anveedu was remade in Tamil twice, as Valli Vara Pora (1995) and Naiyaandi (2013).
-In August 2012 the producer of Meleparambil Anveedu, Mani C. Kappan announced to remake the film in Assamese in a press conference held in Guwahati.
+In August 2012, the producer of Meleparambil Anveedu, Mani C. Kappan, announced to remake the film in Assamese in a press conference held in Guwahati.
 Kappan himself produced and directed the film, titled Borolar Ghor (2012) under the banner of Okay Productions.